A Short History of Indian Plucked Instruments

 The earliest period that is of significance is the Indus valley civilization, which existed from 3000 to 2000 BC.
 We can see from the statues of dancers that music was a developed art form.
 Unfortunately, there is almost no further information available, maybe due to the fact that the Aryans destroyed a lot of the cities and probably the documented information also.

 The Vedas are one of the early sources of information and many instruments are mentioned: flutes, harps, trumpets and drums.
 The Vedas were among some of the major sources of information available to Bharata, 1500 years ago, when he wrote probably the most famous of historical books on Indian musical instruments, the Natyashastra.
 The Natyashastra was the first major work on music and theatre.
 Bharata was the first to put down musical ideas on paper, thereby laying down the tradition.
 About the same period, Dattilam wrote a short but powerful scientific book about the "old music".

-From the 8th century AD the Islamic empire started to introduce the highly evolved culture into India.
+From the 8th century AD, the Islamic empire started to introduce a highly evolved culture into India.
 The Muslims were very tolerant of the existing Indian music, and the sultans enjoyed surrounding themselves with hundreds of musicians and dancers.
-Slowly, over the next couple of centuries, the Islamic music had taken root in the Indian musical traditions.
+Slowly, over the next couple of centuries, Islamic music had taken root in the Indian musical traditions.

 The Muslims did not reach Southern India, therefore the change did not affect the music there, and they were not interested in the new foreign instruments.
 This created the main difference in musical styles between the Northern Hindusthani and the Southern Carnatic styles of Indian music.